Amrita

 Amrita (अमृत, IAST: amṛta), Amrit or Amata in Pali, (also called Sudha, Amiy, Ami) is a Sanskrit word that means "immortality".
 It is a central concept within Indian religions and is often referred to in ancient Indian texts as an elixir.
 Its first occurrence is in the Rigveda, where it is considered one of several synonyms for soma, the drink of the devas.
 Amrita plays a significant role in the Samudra Manthana, and is the cause of the conflict between devas and asuras competing for amrita to obtain immortality.

 Amrita has varying significance in different Indian religions.
 The word Amrit is also a common first name for Sikhs and Hindus, while its feminine form is Amritā.
 Amrita is cognate to and shares many similarities with ambrosia; both originated from a common Proto-Indo-European source.

 Etymology

 Amrita is composed of the negative prefix, अ a from Sanskrit meaning 'not', and mṛtyu meaning 'death' in Sanskrit, thus meaning 'not death' or 'immortal/deathless'.

 The concept of an immortality drink is attested in at least two ancient Indo-European languages: Ancient Greek and Sanskrit.
-The Greek ἀμβροσία (ambrosia) is semantically linked to the Sanskrit अमृत (amṛta) as both words denote a drink or food that gods use to achieve immortality.
+The Greek ἀμβροσία (ambrosia, from ἀ- “not” + βροτός “mortal”) is semantically linked to the Sanskrit अमृत (amṛta) as both words denote a drink or food that gods use to achieve immortality.
 The two words appear to be derived from the same Indo-European form *ṇ-mṛ-tós, "un-dying" (n-: negative prefix from which the prefix a- in both Greek and Sanskrit are derived; mṛ: zero grade of *mer-, "to die"; and -to-: adjectival suffix).
 A semantically similar etymology exists for Greek nectar, the beverage of the gods (Greek: νέκταρ néktar) presumed to be a compound of the PIE roots *nek-, "death", and -*tar, "overcoming".